0xCR0NW0L7/Phishing-Email-Analysis-1/README.md

 - Block sender domain and listed IPs/URLs
 - Alert and educate users about phishing attempts
 - Hunt in logs for clicks on phishing URLs
-- Share IoCs (IPs, domains, URLs) with CTI platform
+- Share IoCs (IPs, domains, URLs) with the CTI platform

 ## Screenshots